woodcrafty/reck/docs/tutorial.rst

 Instantiation
 =============
-When instantiating new *wrecord* objects, field values can be passed by field order, fieldname, or both.
+When instantiating *wrecords*, field values can be passed by field order, fieldname, or both.
 The following examples all return a ``wrecord`` equivalent to ``Point3D(x=1, y=2, z=3)``::